Truth or Fables

 Q: Is it OK to attend a Sunday church?

 A: The Bible does not forbid attending a church on any day of the week.
-I would rather attend a Sunday church with just a few non-Biblical beliefs than a church with a false prophet that is their authority.
-I have found in EGW books over 50 Bible contradictions that the SDA Church regarded as truth.
-After leaving Adventism it took me two years to separate EGW Bible contradictions from biblical truth from my mind.
-This is called being White-Washed.
-"What is the Church".
+Wouldn't it be better to attend a Christian church with just a few non-Biblical practices than Adventism with a false prophet that is their authority.
+EGW books have over 50 Bible contradictions that Adventism regards as truth.
+Read "What is the Church".

 Q: Why do you attack the Seventh-day Adventist Church and Ellen G. White?

-A: I have Bible support for exposing false teachings and false prophets.
+A: We have Bible support for exposing false teachings and false prophets.
 The Apostles preached the gospel and also warned the church against false prophets and teachers.

 Jesus (Mat 23:27 NIV) ""Woe to you, teachers of the law and Pharisees, you hypocrites!
 You are like whitewashed tombs, which look beautiful on the outside but on the inside are full of dead men’s bones and everything unclean."